layer5io/layer5/.github/ISSUE_TEMPLATE/blog.md

 ---
-name: 📝 Blog Post
+name: 📝 Layer5 Blog Post
 about: Request for a new blog post.
 title: '[Blog]'
 labels: 'area/blog, help wanted, framework/gatsby, language/markdown'
 assignees: ''
 ---
-https://layer5.io/blog encourages blog posts from contributors and community members.

-A new blog post fitting the following description is requested:
+Contributors and community members are encouraged to post on https://layer5.io/blog.
+A new blog post fitting the following description is requested to be written by a community member:

-**Post:**
-- Desired Title:
-- Topic:
+**Desired Title:**
+**Topic:**
-- Core points to conveny in the post:
+**Core points to convey in the post:**
+1.
+1.
+1.

 ---
 **Contributor Resources**